 A Better Solution: Medical Detoxification for Opioid Dependence

-Instead of relying on sublocade to address opioid addiction, many addiction experts agree that a full detoxification is the first step before undergoing additional treatment.
-Detoxification is the process by which the body is cleared of opioid molecules.
-This allows the body to “reset” before undergoing further treatment.
+Instead of relying on sublocade to address opioid addiction, many addiction experts agree that full detoxification is the first step before undergoing additional treatment.
+Detoxification is the process by which the body becomes free of opioid molecules.
+This process, allows the body to “reset” before undergoing further treatment.
 Because detoxification can be challenging for your body, triggering a cascade of withdrawal symptoms, it is best to experience detox in a medically supervised setting.
-This sets the stage for a successful detox, after which point behavioral therapy and other interventions can be begin and address the psychological and emotional factors underlying the addiction.
+A place like a hospital sets the stage for a successful detox, after which point behavioral therapy and other interventions can begin and address the psychological and emotional factors underlying the addiction.